-Caribou densities in the NPRA survey area during calving indicate a preference for areas with higher NDVI peak values in most years.
-Given the high correlation between NDVI values and habitat type, it is difficult to distinguish whether caribou were selecting specific habitat types and areas with greater vegetative biomass or were simply avoiding wet areas and barrens.
-Vegetation sampling in 2005 indicated that moist tussock tundra had higher biomass than moist sedge-shrub tundra, but that difference disappeared when evergreen shrubs, which are unpalatable caribou forage, were excluded (Lawhead et al. 2006).
+(Lawhead et al. 2006).
 Tussock tundra does contain higher biomass of plant species that are preferred by caribou, such as E. vaginatum, forbs, and lichens, however.
-The between-year correlations of caribou density during calving were low for 2005, 2006, and 2007 (r = 0.181-0.421; natural-log transformed),suggesting that different factors influenced caribou distribution among years at this scale.
+The between-year correlations of caribou density during calving were low for 2005-2009 (Spearman's rho = -0.076-0.411), suggesting that different factors influenced caribou distribution among years at this scale.